oc-rs/understandingreligion/understandingreligion/content/p/akashic-records.md

 ---
-Title: "Ayahuasca"
+Title: "Akashic records"
-Abstract: "A drink prepared by indigenous groups in the Amazon, containing a number of psychoactive chemicals.
-It is often used in groups to facilitate healing, visions, and insight."
+Abstract: "The Akashic records are a non-physical storehouse of information, proposed by Theosophists to contain a record of all thoughts, words, and actions in the past and future."

+Author: Luke Burns

-Categories: ['Entheogens']
+Categories: ['Concepts']
 Tags: []

-PublishDate: 2020-02-07
+PublishDate: 2020-10-03
 LastModifiedDate: 2020-10-03

 # ==================================================